 What mad pursuit?
 What struggle to escape?

-The Italian poet Dante created this form, and his Divine Comedy is one of the best-known examples of the form.
-A stanza of this poem reads:
+The Italian poet Dante created the terza rima, and his Divine Comedy is one of the best-known examples of the form.
+See how a terza rima works through this famous poem.

 Pierces the universe, and in one part